-It's understandable doctors want to downplay the risks of cataract surgery.
-Why make patients needlessly anxious—when most people sail through with no complications?
-However, you only have one set of eyes, so it's important to know what you can and can't do, and what's worth worrying about.
+Understandably, doctors want to downplay the risks of cataract surgery; why make patients needlessly anxious when most people sail through with no complications?
+But you only have one set of eyes; it's important to know what you can and can't do and what's worth worrying about.

 Take It Easy!

-After cataract surgery, your eye may feel gritty or sore, but otherwise you'll feel your normal self - with the bonus that the world suddenly looks bright and sparkling! - so it's tempting to think you can plunge straight back into normal life.
+After cataract surgery, your eye may feel gritty or sore.
+But otherwise, you'll feel like your normal self—with the bonus that the world suddenly looks bright and sparkling!
+So it's tempting to think you can plunge straight back into normal life.

 Don't!
 You've just undergone incredibly delicate eye surgery.
-Even though you can't see it, and may not be able to feel it, you now have a wound in your eye that needs to heal.
-You may have tiny stitches - you don't want them to burst!
-The new lens isn't securely embedded in place yet, and you don't want it to be jolted out of position (because that will leave you with blurry vision forever), and you don't want to do anything that might cause swelling or bleeding behind the eye.
+Even though you can't see it and may not be able to feel it, you now have a wound in your eye that needs to heal.
+You may have tiny stitches and you don't want them to burst!
+The new lens isn't securely embedded in place yet, and you don't want it to be jolted out of position (because that will leave you with blurry vision forever).
+You also don't want to do anything that might cause swelling or bleeding behind the eye.

 Although it takes a couple of months for your eye to fully heal, it's in the first week or two that you have to be most careful.